Articles

 The thing they all have in common is that none of them is possible without the infrastructure to support it.
 And for most large organizations, that infrastructure is the problem.

-The hidden constraint in every transformation strategy
+What is the hidden constraint in every digital transformation strategy?

 Most digital transformation strategies are written as if the organization starts from a clean slate.
 New capabilities, new platforms, new ways of working.
 The roadmap looks compelling.
 The business case is solid.
 The board approves it.